dvdkouril/chromospace/docs/README.md

 ## View Config

 The main data loaded from a file is a sequence of XYZ coordinates of bins.
+Points in space have no real appearance.
 Several other tools make assumptions about the visual representation of bins.
 We use a `ViewConfig` structure to define how a certain chromatin segment should be displayed.